pololu/romi-32u4-arduino-library/README.md

 ## Version history

+* 1.0.2 (2017-07-17): Fixed a bug that caused errors for the right encoder to be reported as errors for the left encoder.
 * 1.0.1 (2017-02-23):
   * Changed the internal `Romi32U4Motors::maxSpeed` variable to be an `int16_t` so it can be compared to other `int16_t` variables without warnings.
   * Fixed the InterialSensors and Demo examples to not use a compass.